wanghaisheng/responsive-landing-page-starter/content/blog/en/build-an-appointment-scheduler-using-js-firebase-and-the-vonage-api.md

 ### Add the Slot to the Database `/addToDatabase`

-The following function `addToDatabase()` adds the slot and a numeric code to the Firebase database.
+The following function `addToDatabase()` adds the slot and a code to the Firebase database.
 This code is required to cancel the appointment.

 ```javascript
   // Adds the slot to the database